gamemanual0/gm0/source/docs/common-mechanisms/transfers/transfer-design.rst

 Transfer Type Considerations
 ----------------------------

 There are several different types of transfers, ranging from linear to rotational transfers, and different ways of actually moving objects inside the transfer mechanism.
 When designing a transfer, a design that has lower mechanical complexity will be prone to less mechanical failures.
-See INSERT LINK HERE for examples of common transfer types
+See :doc:`transfer-types` for examples of common transfer types